Lenox Street Boys

+Possibly dating back to the 1950s along with the Ruggles Street gang.

-The Lenox Street Boys also known as the "Lenox Street Cardinals" are one of the oldest and most dangerous street gangs in Boston, Massachusetts.
-The gang originated in the Lenox Street Projects in the Tremont section of Roxbury, Boston.
-The gang has been visible on Boston Police's radar since the mid 1980s as they terrorized local stores and civilians.
-They were also among the only gang to feud with New York based drug gangs associated with drug lord Darryl Whiting.
+The gang has been visible on Boston Police's radar since the mid-1980s as they terrorized local stores and civilians.
+They were also among the only gangs to feud with New York–based drug gangs associated with drug lord Darryl Whiting.

+During the early 1990s, the Lenox Street gang controlled the Lenox-Camden complex and the area around it, selling drugs.
+According to BPD a bloody war started when a crew of the Columbia Point Dawgs tried to set-up shop in their turf in Ramsey Park where Lenox members frequently congregated.

-August 16, 1991 three members of the Lenox Street Boys gunned down a well known Columbia Point Dawg in Ramsey Park with other members.
-After a brief shootout with Columbia Point Dawgs all three LSB member ran off.
-The shooting lead to several other retaliated shooting in which two other Columbia Point Dawgs being shot.
+On August 16, 1991, three members of the Lenox Street Boys gunned down a well-known Columbia Point Dawg member Steven Gaul and wounding other CBDs in Ramsey Park.
+After a brief shootout with Columbia Point Dawgs, all three LSB members ran off.
+The shooting lead to several other retaliatory shootings in which two other Columbia Point Dawgs were shot.

+Investigations and prosecutions

 2011 Raid

 Boston Police made a slew of arrests in 2011 after raiding the Lenox Street housing project, picking up 21 alleged drug dealers as part of a special operation targeting drugs and gun violence in the area.
 18 men had been indicted on drug charges.